/

 If you feel like your mind is constantly buzzing with to-do lists, schedules, meal planning and remembering birthdays, you’re not alone.
 Many parents, especially women, carry a heavy but often invisible mental load.

 It’s the unseen labour of managing a household and family—not just the tasks themselves but the mental work spent planning, coordinating and anticipating needs.
-While carrying mental load is exhausting, sharing it is the key to preventing burnout and fostering fairness in the home.
+While carrying the mental load is exhausting, sharing it is the key to preventing burnout and fostering fairness in the home.
 But how do you shift the balance?

 Understanding the mental load